-To successfully snare an armadillo, you’d Need to discover the animal’s behaviour.
+To successfully snare an armadillo, you’d Need to understand the animal’s behavior.
 Get to know what time it comes to a garden or comes out of its burrow and what route it takes everyday.
 This will let you formulate your strategy accordingly.

 Generally, Armadillos are most active late in the night and early hours of the morning.
 Thus, it is going to require you to stay up and forget about getting a comfortable night’s sleep.
 Additionally, check the regional laws.
 In some jurisdictions, it’s illegal to snare armadillos.

-The trap which you It’s a good idea to erect barriers on both sides of the snare and also along the path leading to it.
+It’s a good idea to erect barriers on both sides of the snare and also along the path leading to it.
 Barriers can be made from wooden boards or concrete blocks.
 Ensure that they’re a minimum of 12 inches apart and should be parallel to each other like the walls of a corridor.
 The ends of this barrier needs to be connected to the entrance of the snare.
-This will avoid the armadillos out of taking a detour.
+This will prevent the armadillos from taking a detour.